kernel-cyrus/lightbox/README.md

 Both linux kernel and android common kernel are supported, and you can choose to use gdb-tui or ddd as the debugger's front-end.

 The envionment include:
-- prebuilt aarch64 qemu excutables
+- prebuilt aarch64 qemu excutables (is used for x86 host)
-- prebuilt aarch64 gdb with tui enabled
+- prebuilt aarch64 gdb with tui enabled (is used for x86 host)
 - prebuilt aarch64 initramfs image
 - support running with linux kernel
 - support running with android common kernel